 How does the solution work?

-The corporate network will consist of 5G- enabled devices connected to a dedicated 5G mobile virtual cellular network powered by MCVN.
+The corporate network will consist of 5G- enabled devices connected to a dedicated 5G mobile virtual cellular network powered by EVCN.
 This means there is no expensive infrastructure to maintain, nor any access point sitting idle on site.
 The initial focus is on providing secure connectivity to 5G enabled laptops and facilitating consistent user experience every time the laptop connects.
-To do this, MCVN is inherently ‘baking’ security into MVCN – in summary, when the computer is connected, security is enabled.
-MVCN intends to fully automate 5G laptop provisioning, while at the same time providing an admin portal to allow real time visibility and control of applicable data usage.
+To do this, EVCN is inherently ‘baking’ security into EVCN – in summary, when the computer is connected, security is enabled.
+EVCN intends to fully automate 5G laptop provisioning, while at the same time providing an admin portal to allow real time visibility and control of applicable data usage.
 This is a complete paradigm shift in how corporate IoT networks are delivered today.

 What’s the current status of the project and what are the next steps?

 EVCN passed Ericsson ONE Dragons’ Den (second funding gate) on June 29, 2022.
 We secured funding to build an MVP and have completed a successful Enterprise IT customer trial in D-15 (Mar'23).
 We built our technical solution in D-15 in collaboration with two external partners.
 The plan is to start onboarding users for additional trials in Q2 of 2023.
 In parallel, we also worked on business development, GTM strategy, lead generation and customer traction with internal and external partners.
 On May 26, 2023, EVCN passed Pioneer's Nest (third funding gate) and entered into industrialization phase.

 What are the main benefits of developing the project within Ericsson ONE?